 Chervil is a good deterrent plant that protects your lettuce, cabbage and other leafy plants from slugs.

-Kelp is another herb that can be used for companion planting and it helps repelling aphids, slugs and Japanese beetles.
+Kelp is another herb that can be used for companion planting and it helps to repel aphids, slugs, and Japanese beetles.
 It’s a plant that can also be used as mulch or as a spray directly on the affected plants.

 Lemon balm has been used in companion planting as its scent can successfully keep mice away from your garden and home.
 It also repels mosquitoes and squash bugs, but it’s the most preferred plant when it comes to fighting a rodent infestation.

-Oregano is a plant that helps keeping cabbage butterflies and cucumber beetles away from your garden.
+An aromatic plant that helps to keep cabbage butterflies and cucumber beetles away from your garden.
 It has also been established that growing oregano alongside cabbage and cauliflower will aid in the growth of these vegetables.

-Valerian is a plant that repels mosquitoes and flies and it also helps with companion planting by supplementing the vigor of plants that grow near it.
+This is a plant that repels mosquitoes and flies.
+It also helps with companion planting by supplementing the vigor of plants that grow near it.
 It provides a good addition of phosphorus to your plants and if you make yourself a nice cup of tea, you will benefit from the calmative and muscle relaxant proprieties.

 Popular Self-sufficiency and Preparedness products recommended for you:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)

 Survival MD (Knowledge to survive any medical crisis situation)